-FIGURE 36.
+FIGURE 35.
 Trends in commercial fishery WPUE by Regulatory Area and gear, sector or area, 1984-2019.
-Percentages reported below the Regulatory Area label indicate the uncorrected change from 2018 to 2019 (see text above).
+Percentages reported below the Regulatory Area label indicate the uncorrected change from 2019 to 2020 (see text above).
 In IPHC Regulatory Area 2A "t" denotes tribal and "nt" denotes non-tribal fisheries.
 In IPHC Regulatory Areas 2B-4B "fh" denotes fixed-hook gear and "sn" denotes snap gear.
 Vertical lines indicate approximate 95% confidence intervals.

-Effort data for years prior to 1981 do not currently exist in the IPHC's database.
-For historical data, as is the case for other sources of information, there exist flat files from previous analysts that include effort and landed catch by regulatory area.
-These data have been used for other analyses, and date back to 1907.
-Prior to 1935, records of effort are reported in various technical and other IPHC reports, and there are a number of differing time-series available.
-Total catch and total effort were tabulated from Chapman et al. (1962) for the years 1921-1934, and from Thompson et al. (1931), although there are slightly differing series in at least Skud (1975) and several others.
-The oldest historical records do include even earlier years, but have not been included here pending more detailed investigation.
-It would be preferable to access and process the historical log data directly from data stored in a database with meta-data, but this is not currently possible.
+Commercial fishery effort data for years prior to 1981 do not currently exist in the IPHC's database.
+Therefore, summaries dating back to 1907 are the only records available and do not allow for reanalysis.
+Prior to 1935, there are a number of differing time series available from technical and other IPHC reports.
+For this document, and all recent assessments, total catch and total effort were tabulated from Chapman et al. (1962) for the years 1921-1934, and from Thompson et al. (1931), although there are slightly differing series in at least Skud (1975) and several others.
+Historical data and metadata recovery from the IPHC archives may make reanalysis possible in the future.

-The most dramatic change in the commercial WPUE time series corresponds to the transition from "J" to circle hooks in 1984 (online time-series data sets; Figure 37), although there have been many other changes in the definition of effort over the time series (see synopsis in Leaman et al. 2012).
-Changes in catch rates prior to the 1980s also reflect the historical progression of the fishery from south to north over much of the time-series (Figure 24).
+The most dramatic change in the commercial WPUE time series corresponds to the transition from "J" to circle hooks in 1984 (online time series data sets; Figure 36), although there have been many other changes in the definition of effort over the time series (see synopsis in Leaman et al. 2012).
+Changes in catch rates prior to the 1980s also reflect the historical progression of the fishery from south to north over much of the time series (Figure 24).
 Despite these caveats, it is clear that catch rates were quite low around the time of the formation of the IPHC (the motivation for the original convention), and again in the late 1970s (Figure 37).
 Additional uncertainty throughout the historical series is reflected by increased coefficients of variation (fixed at 0.1) for all years prior to 1984.

-FIGURE 37.
+FIGURE 36.
 Coastwide commercial WPUE from historical records of effort and catch, as well as more recent direct logbook processing.
 The large change between 1982 and 1984 coincides with the adoption of circle hooks.